FTBTeam/docs/docs/app/Troubleshooting/ftb-debug.md

 ![What the app looks like when running](./../_assets/images/ftb-debug-tool-running-windows.webp)

-You can see that after the application has run, you are given a code, in this example the code is `FTB-DBGLOQUVILEPA`.
+You can see that after the application has run, you are given a code, in this example the code is `dbg:YBJTSjo26pw`.
 Copy this code and provide it to the support team member that has requested it from you.

 If something has gone wrong, see our [troubleshooting](#troubleshooting) guide below.